quelgeek/pyngres/README.md

 ### pyngres.blocking

-OpenAPI applications that have no need to cooperate with **asyncio** packages can use the `pyngres.blocking` package.
-It is functionally identical to the base `pyngres` package except that all the of the OpenAPI functions block until completion, in a platform independent way.
+OpenAPI applications that have no need to cooperate with other asyncio packages can use the pyngres.blocking package.
+It is functionally identical to the base pyngres package except that all the of the OpenAPI functions block until completion in a platform independent way.
 This slightly reduces the visual clutter of hard-coded loops calling `IIapi_wait()`, and eliminates the risk of omitting a necessary wait loop.

-The `pyngres.blocking` package includes a null implementation of `IIapi_wait()` so that `pyngres.blocking` can simply be substituted for `pyngres` in an existing application without requiring any changes.

 ```python
 import pyngres.blocking as ii